TriValleyCoderDojo/TVCDTutorials/Minecraft/ComputerCraftEdu/starterWorld/README.md

 2. Download the file, compCraftStarter.zip, found in this directory.

-3. You will need to copy this file into the saves directory.
+3. You will need to copy this file into the saves directory, which is under your Minecraft home directory.
+If you don’t know where the Minecraft Home directory is

+  * On Windows, open a command window, and type “cd %appdata%\.minecraft
+  * On Mac, open a command window, and type “cd ~/Library/Application?Support/minecraft”

+  If neither of these work for you, Google is your friend.

 4. You will then need to unzip the contents of the file to extract the contents and make the world available the next time Minecraft is started.